hackUSU/learn/brainfood/js.md

 # javascript brain.food
 Javascript is a dynamic programming language.
-It is most commonly used as part of web browsers whose implementations allow client-side scripts to interact with the user, control the browser, communicate asynchronously, and alter the document content that is displayed.
+It is most commonly used as part of web browsers.
+Most pages you visit on the web has javascript that is run in your web broswer to provide instant feedback.
+These scripts interact with the user, control the browser, communicate asynchronously, and alter the document content that is displayed.

 ## Tutorials
 * [Codecademy] - Learn the fundamentals of Javascript, the programming language of the web.